Wednesday, January 21st, 2026¶

 Markdown¶

 Markdown is a markup language used for creating formatted text.
-In Jupyter, we create Markdown cells for this text.
+In Jupyter, we create Markdown cells to hold this text.

 In [59]: